Effect-TS/effect/packages/schema/README.md

 ## Understanding `Schema.parseJson` in JSON Schema Generation

-When utilizing `Schema.parseJson` within the `@effect/schema` library, JSON Schema generation follows a specialized approach.
+When utilizing `Schema.parseJson`, JSON Schema generation follows a specialized approach.
 Instead of merely generating a JSON Schema for a string—which would be the default output representing the "from" side of the transformation defined by `Schema.parseJson`—it specifically generates the JSON Schema for the actual schema provided as an argument.

 **Example of Generating JSON Schema with `Schema.parseJson`**